Learning for Life

 Project SEARCH is a one year programme designed for young people with learning difficulties and disabilities who aspire to get into paid employment.

-At present there are 7 interns within the group; 4 male and 3 female who are aged 17-19 years old.
-The interns have different learning needs related to communication, social interaction and self-help skills.
-For example we have diagnosis of ASD and additionally cerebral palsy.
+In the 2017-18 group there are 4 interns; 3 male and 1 female aged 17-18 years old.
+The interns have different learning needs related to memory, communication, social interaction and self-confidence.

-There is one member of staff based with the interns: Mr James Wallace (Teacher).
-Charmane Jesson and Joe Potter (Job Coaches).
+The permanent member of staff based with the interns is Mr James Wallace (Teacher).

-The interns access most of the curriculum in the workplace.
-They access a variety of environments based on their skills and ambitions.
+The interns access most of their curriculum in the workplace.
+They access a variety of environments, based on their skills and ambitions.
 Examples would be Medical Equipment Library.
-Grounds maintenance, Linen services, IT services, Outpatients, Patient Escort, Logistics, Administration, Food Production and Food Retail.
+Cleaning services, Patient Escort, Logistics and Food Production.
 All the interns work towards developing their employability skills, this is predominately learned within the workplace.
-Additionally skills such as social interaction, communication, work readiness, CV building and applications are developed within classroom space on site at the City Hospital.
+Additionally skills such as social interaction, communication, work readiness, CV building and job applications are developed within a training area on site at the City Hospital.

 We work closely with a range of other professionals such as the Nottinghamshire County Council i-work team and the NHS staff at Nottingham University Hospitals to provide quality internships for our young people to access.
-Interns are still able to access the services of Transitions workers, Occupational Therapists and Speech and Language Therapists when needed.
+Interns are still able to access the services of the specialist staff that work with Foxwood students, for example, Transitions workers, Occupational Therapists and Speech and Language Therapists when needed.
 Communication between home and the Academy is especially important.
 SEARCH staff predominately use email to communicate with parents as well as regularly inviting parents on to site for employment planning meetings.

-For those interns who make good progress they often move in paid jobs.
+For those interns who make good progress they often move in to paid jobs.
 If an intern is unsuccessful in acquiring a job they have the option of attending college, volunteering, or working with specialist services and groups such as Remploy, Space Inclusive or iWork.
-All interns will leave with range of skills employable skills which then can use should they apply for work at a later point.
+All interns will leave with range of employability skills which they can use should they apply for work at a later point.